kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 ### Colors <a href="#colors" id="colors">#</a>

 There are many color palette tools out there.
-But the one from [Material](https://material.io/design/color/the-color-system.html#tools-for-picking-colors) is the one I always go to for my colors.
+But the one from [Material](https://material.io/design/color/the-color-system.html#tools-for-picking-colors) is the one I always go to for my colors simply because they are laid out in all their glories! 🌈

 Then I will define them as CSS Custom Properties again: